openstack/openstack-manuals/doc/common/glossary.rst

       Passes requests from clients to the appropriate workers and returns the output to the client after the job completes.

-   Message service
+   Message service (zaqar)

-      OpenStack project that aims to produce an OpenStack messaging service that affords a variety of distributed application patterns in an efficient, scalable and highly available manner, and to create and maintain associated Python libraries and documentation.
-The code name for the project is zaqar.
+      The project that provides a messaging service that affords a variety of distributed application patterns in an efficient, scalable and highly available manner, and to create and maintain associated Python libraries and documentation.

    Metadata agent